mfreema5/HUM380-GameDesign/Gamification-paper/Wednesday-draft.md

 A useful definition of gamification, it would seem, should include not only the resulting elements, but also the process by which those elements were chosen, and the goals for which those elements were chosen.
 Such a definition doesn't seem to exist in the literature.

-Though there is no a consensus on a complete definition of gamification, there is enough agreement on what gamification is&mdash;or perhaps what it should be&mdash;for there to be coverage in the literature of other issues such as the goals and objectives of gamification projects, which is the first topic in the next section of this review.

-# Goals and motivations
+## Process of gamification

 The general frameworks given in the literature for how to go through a gamification project largely mirror one of the approaches used in either user experience (UX) design or game design.
 Which is not surprising, since gamification would seem to be the bridge between the two fields.

->“User experience design and video game design are something like siblings who were raised in separate homes.
+> “User experience design and video game design are something like siblings who were raised in separate homes.
 It’s easy to understand both as forms of human-computer interaction and as centrally concerned with the design of experience.
 But UX design creates experiences that help people meet their real-world needs, whereas game design is about the experience for the sake of the experience.”
 (Ferrara 2012)

-This section focuses on the issue of defining project objects, and the following section will cover user motivations.
-These two seem to be the areas where the process of gamification diverges most from both of its parent fields, UX and game design.
+The follow sections focus on the issues of defining project objects, and understanding user motivations, since these seem to be the areas where the process diverges most from both of the parent fields of UX, and game design.

-## Goals
+### Goals

 Both Raftopoulos (2014) and Ferrara (2012) explicitly advise to start a gamification project by determining the goals for the system.
 But what those goals are&mdash;or at least what they should be&mdash;is not an obvious question.
 To begin with, how can you properly balance the goals of the organization and the goals of the users?